Raananjovani/workshop/README.md

 jenkins will not need any initialization, its ready to use out of the box.

+this image has been created using the repo dockerfile
 # docker hub image for jenkins raananjovani/jenkins_node:v2.4